thbzzz/wallhaver/README.md

 wallhaver.py --ratio 16x10 --min-size 1920x1200 --sorting favorites duck
 ```

-Because an image is downloaded each time the script is called, be careful of the size of your `WALLPAPERS_DIRECTORY`.
+If the wallpaper has already been downloaded in your `WALLPAPERS_DIRECTORY`, the script won't download it again.

 ## Automation